 Outside of their registered agent service, Northwest also offers LLC formation services and other business services, as well as several free legal forms plus guidance on how to file them.

-But the ont thing that really separates them from the rest of the field is their Corporate Guides.
-Instead of having a customer support team made up of off-shore call centre operators with no practical business experience (especially in the US), their support team is made up of former lawyers and accounts that used to work with small business owners as well as small business owners and entrepreneurs that have faced the same challenges that you’re facing.
+Instead of having a support team made up of off-shore call center operators with no practical business experience (especially in the US), their support team is made up of former lawyers and accounts that used to work with small business owners as well as small business owners and entrepreneurs that have faced the same challenges that you’re facing.

 This means that they don’t just answer your questions about how to log into your mail account or where to find your billing details, but they will also answer any questions you have about running your business.